wyhong3103/makanlah/README.md

 We deployed these workflows on Argo Workflows, which is recommended by Metaflow as a production workflow orchestrator for K8s.

+The source code for the machine learning workflows can be found in the `src/ml/flows` directory.

 ### Misc

 To ensure the infrastructure is easily reproducible and disposable, we used [Terraform](https://www.terraform.io/) as our Infrastructure as Code (IaC) tool to manage it.

+The source code for the infrastructure is in the `src/infra` directory.

 ## Food Classification